 - Where can I get more information?

-What should I discuss with my healthcare provider before using thiotepa (Thiotepa)?
+What should I discuss with my healthcare provider before receiving thiotepa (Thiotepa)?

 - kidney disease;